Exilarch/mobileinsight-core/README.md

 The install script will install MobileInsight package to your `PYTHONPATH`, install MobileInsight GUI to `/usr/local/bin/mi-gui`, and run an offline analysis example at the end.

-Next, move these files out of the repository folder:
+Next, move these files out of the repository folder and into the parent folder of the repository folder:

 kpi-manager-test.py